How Much Will My Mortgage Go Up?

 What do current interest rates mean for remortgaging?

-Although there are predictions for further interest rate declines, many homeowners are understandably anxious about the potential rise in their payments when remortgaging.
-Given that fixed rates have doubled since 2021, it’s not surprising to expect a substantial increase in your mortgage rate.
-Albeit, the specific rates you might encounter depend on various factors, including market conditions and your financial situation.
+Given that fixed rates are generally higher than what they were a few years ago, it’s not surprising to expect a noticeable increase in your mortgage rate if you get a new deal.
+However, the specific rates you might encounter depend on various factors, including market conditions and your financial situation.

 If you want to assess your credit score to increase your chances of securing a competitive deal before you apply, you can use our free credit check tool (£14.99 per month after the free 30-day trial).
 Using it will help you to detect any possible mistakes or fraudulent activity on your profile, so that you can effectively deal with such problems.
 The trial and subscription can be cancelled at any time.